OpenTuluFont/baravu/README.md

-# Font Creation with FontLab
+# Font Creation with FontLab for Baravu

 This guide provides step-by-step instructions for creating a custom font using FontLab.
 By following these steps, you'll learn the essentials of font design, including setting up your project, drawing glyphs, adjusting kerning, and exporting your font.